 “In the Twitter firehose, links didn’t have nofollow attached.
 That’s a lot of link juice that’s just evaporated.
 It’s unclear what the impact will be for publishers and Google alike, yet.”

-As of right now this is all very new and it is important not to make any rash decisions as a result of the update.
-Bing still has a Twitter indexing presence and so do many other search engines.
-Furthermore, Google can still crawl Twitter directly to index Tweets, it just may take a bit of development time for them show results in a favorable way.
+As of right now, this is all very new, and it is essential not to make any rash decisions as a result of the update.
+Bing still has a Twitter indexing presence, and so do many other search engines.
+Furthermore, Google can again crawl Twitter directly to index Tweets, and it just may take a bit of development time for them favorably show results.

-It would seem to be in Twitter’s best interest to continue some type of a relationship with Google, especially one that influences SEO.
+It would seem to be in Twitter’s best interest to continue some relationship with Google, especially one that influences SEO.
 This move by Twitter is a bit of surprise to everyone because the two entities appeared to be working well together.
 SEO Inc. will be keeping an eye on this development and will continue to do testing on our own.
-As of right now we recommend Tweeting as normal.
+As of right now we recommend Tweeting as usual.